xbbatingkay-hub/camia-BatingkayOlympia/README.md

 pip install pygame

-If these commands don't work, you probably forgot to check a box
+If these commands don't work, you probably forgot to check a box and may need to reinstall Python.

-4. Open the python file (keep it inside its folder)
+4. Open the Python file (keep it inside its folder).

-If you dont wanna do all that...

-Download the executable files here: https://drive.google.com/drive/folders/1KrGCQRprnQmGtiIFKEZA8G78wadhtLxC
+You can also download the executable files here: https://drive.google.com/drive/folders/1KrGCQRprnQmGtiIFKEZA8G78wadhtLxC

-Click on "Executable files for this game" and download whichever version you want (Note: for V0.3.1+, you need to keep the .exe file in its folder for it to function)
+Click on "Executable files for this game" and download whichever version you want.
+(Note: for V0.3.1+, you need to keep the .exe file in its folder for it to function.)

-# Current Features (as of v0.3.1) (mini update):

-Scrollable Shop GUI

-Upgrade and Enhance GUI

-Simple settings GUI (darkmode, toggle music)

-Save System (with JSON Files)

-Fixes:

-GUI overhaul
-Electricity Rework
-(used to be an annoying loading screen but is now a cool minigame)

-New Additions:

-Randomized Generators: give 0-max amount of G per second (very random and unbalanced)

-New Game Title! (yayyyy :))

-In development:

-More fixes
-More content
-Backgrounds

 # Example Output